Abolhassan Banisadr

-Seyyed Abolhassan Banisadr (ابوالحسن بنیصدر; 22 March 1933 – 9 October 2021) was an Iranian politician, writer, and political dissident.
+Abolhassan Banisadr (ابوالحسن بنیصدر; 22 March 1933 – 9 October 2021) was an Iranian politician, writer, and political dissident.
 He was the first president of Iran after the 1979 Iranian Revolution abolished the monarchy, serving from February 1980 until his impeachment by parliament in June 1981.
-Prior to his presidency, he was the minister of foreign affairs in the interim government.
-He had resided for many years in France where he co-founded the National Council of Resistance of Iran.
+Prior to his presidency, he was the Minister of Foreign Affairs in the Interim Government.

-Following his impeachment, Banisadr fled Iran and found political asylum in France.
-Banisadr later focused on political writings about his activities during the Iranian revolution and his critiques of the Iranian government.
+Following his impeachment, Banisadr fled Iran and found political asylum in France, where he co-founded the National Council of Resistance of Iran.
+Banisadr later focused on political writings about his revolutionary activities and his critiques of the Iranian government.
 He became a critic of Supreme Leader Ali Khamenei and the country's handling of its 2009 elections.

 Early life and education

-Banisadr was born on 22 March 1933 in Hamadān.
-His father was an ayatollah and close to Ruhollah Khomeini.
-Banisadr studied law, theology, and sociology at University of Tehran.
-In the 1960s, he studied finance and economics at the Sorbonne.
-In 1972, Banisadr's father died and he attended the funeral in Iraq, where he first met Ayatollah Khomeini.
+Banisadr was born on 22 March 1933 in Baghcheh, a small village north of Hamedan.
+His father, Nasrollah, was a Shia cleric who had originally migrated to the area from Bijar, Kurdistan.
+As a student, Banisadr studied law, theology, and sociology at the University of Tehran.
+He participated in the anti-Shah student movement during the early 1960s, which led to his being imprisoned twice and wounded during the 1963 uprising.
+Soon after, due to his political activities, Banisadr fled to France, where he studied finance and economics at the Sorbonne.
+He wrote a book on Islamic finance, Eghtesad Tohidi, which roughly translates as "The Economics of Monotheism".

-His father, seyyed Nasrollah Banisadr migrated to the Hamadan area from Qazi Qushchi village in Bijar in Kurdistan province.

-Banisadr participated in the anti-Shah student movement during the early 1960s and was imprisoned twice, and was wounded during an uprising in 1963, which led to his fleeing to France.
-He later joined the Iranian resistance group led by Khomeini, becoming one of his hard-line advisors.
-Banisadr returned to Iran together with Khomeini as the revolution was beginning in February 1979.
-He wrote a book on Islamic finance, Eghtesad Tohidi, which roughly translates as "The Economics of Monotheism."
+In 1972, Banisadr's father died and it was at the funeral in Iraq where he first became acquainted with Ruhollah Khomeini.
+He later joined the Iranian resistance group led by Khomeini, becoming one of his most fervent advisors.
+On 1 February 1979, with the end of the Iranian Revolution drawing near, Banisadr returned to the country together with Khomeini.